Some 'things' in the water

-Keeping mind these "prime circumstances", let’s chat about your birds “water bowl.”
-Regardless of sterilization of the bowl, and despite the use of sterile water the instant a contaminant (a beak, a foot a pellet, or anything) is introduced to the water , hundreds or even thousands of germs are now introduced in an prime growing environment.
-The bowl is filled with out a second thought of this, while your bird dips his food and drinks from this.
-A "parrot soup" is rather unpleasing to us, but the bacteria are throwing a party to celebrate the fact your bird has an impending bacterial infection in the near future.
+Keeping mind these prime circumstances, let’s chat about your birds water bowl.
+Regardless of sterilization of the bowl and despite the use of sterile water the instant a contaminant (a beak, a foot, a pellet, or anything) is introduced to the water, hundreds or even thousands of germs are now introduced in an prime growing environment.
+The bowl is filled without a second thought of this, while your bird dips his food and drinks from it.
+"Parrot soup" is rather unpleasing to us, but the bacteria are throwing a party to celebrate the fact your bird has an impending bacterial infection in the near future.

-Not all water bottles are a closed system and will grow bacteria but the contamination from the bird is reduced or eliminated.
-These open systems are the ball type bottle.
+We recommend that the water bowl be replaced with a closed water delivery system.
+On our Parrot Problem Solving 101 FB forum we advise about bacterial infections quite often and believe that many of these issues could be minimized by using a closed water delivery system.
+The ball-type water bottles are not a closed system and will grow bacteria but the contamination from the bird is at least reduced.
 When the bird licks the ball it spins around contaminating the water in the nozzle.
-With a closed nozzle design you can eliminate most contamination if the bird only touches the water that is available of consumption, and not the water in storage.
-We prefer the Bird Butler / Bird Butler Canada water bottle with a valve release nozzle.
+With a closed system design you can eliminate cross contamination because the bird only touches the water that is delivered for consumption and not the water in the storage container.
+We prefer the Bird Butler / Bird Butler Canada because of the valve release nozzle.
 This prevents the bird ever touching or contaminating the water source.
-There are a few valves to choose from, we recommend the stainless.
-Water changes every 2 days minimally , and a quick check that everything is functioning properly.
+There are a few valves to choose from, we recommend the stainless steel valve AND water changes every 2 days minimally and a quick check that everything is functioning properly.

 Prime circumstances for Bacteria Growth ...

 Oxygen can greatly affect the growth of bacteria even though some bacteria can survive without oxygen.
 Commercial foods are vacuum-sealed to address this issue; however, Once the seal is broken and exposure to the environment and oxygen occurs.
-Shelf life of the product is limited before spoilage .
-Properly sealing food while it is being stored is a good preventive against bacterial growth.
-This inhibits exposure to oxygen minimizing bacterial growth.
+Shelf life of the product is limited before spoilage.
+Properly sealing food while it is being stored is a good preventive against bacterial growth because inhibits exposure to oxygen.

 pH is a measure of acidity or alkalinity.
 Most strains of bacteria prefer to grow in conditions with neutral pH like the human body, but some strains of bacteria can live in slightly more acidic or more alkaline conditions (remember the discussion about adaptability).
 Cleaning solutions are typically highly acidic which kills bacteria because they cannot survive at extreme pH.
 More acidic foods can typically be stored longer without spoiling for this reason.
 Preserving agents that increase the acidity of food are commonly added to help prevent bacterial growth and allow for longer storage.